 Student Loans And Bankruptcy

-If it’s been less than seven years since you were as a student, bankruptcy does not discharge student loans.
+If it’s been less than seven years since you were a student, bankruptcy does not discharge student loans.

 Income Tax and Bankruptcy